rndmit/pipedoc/README.md

 # Pipedoc

 Generate docs from pipeline libraries.
-Compatible with Gitlab CI but other yaml-based CIs should also work
+Tested with Gitlab CI but other yaml-based CIs should also work

 ## How to